 9. Sleep

-I am a horrible sleeper on flights but it’s important to sleep if you can.
+I am a horrible sleeper on flights but it is important to sleep if you can.
 Not only does sleep refresh your body, it has some side benefits – it makes the flight seem faster and can adjust your body to the local time if you are changing time zones.

 The three most important things I need to sleep well on flights are an eye mask, neck pillow, and blanket.
 I had to try out a couple of neck pillows before I found one that felt right.

 While they have never worked for me, some people swear by ear plugs.
 Others love noise cancelling headphones.
-Currently, I just put in my regular earbuds and play music; however, I’m sure I’d like noise cancelling ones.
+Currently, I just put in my regular earbuds and play music; however, I am sure I would like noise cancelling ones.

 10. Seat Belt Over Your Blanket

 Wear your seat belt over your blanket while you sleep.
-Flight attendants won’t have to wake you up to check that you are properly buckled.
+Flight attendants will not have to wake you up to check that you are properly buckled.

 11. Pillow Support